1. Ada

 How can you treat a dry mouth due to COVID?

-A dry mouth due to COVID-19 usually goes away on its own without any treatment.
+A dry mouth due to COVID-19 usually goes away without any treatment.
 You can, however, take some actions to reduce your discomfort, such as: 6

 • Drinking plenty of water